metakgp/iqps-go/README.md

 > Currently in active development.
 Get involved at our [Slack](https://slack.metakgp.org/).

 ## Development

 1. Clone this repository.
 2. For starting the backend:
    - Change directory to backend `cd backend`
    - Make the env file by copying the template: `cp .env.template .env`
-    - Fill the env variable and set `DB_HOST=localhost` for running locally for development
+   - Fill the env variables and set `DB_HOST=localhost` for running locally for development (see [Environment Variables](#environment-variables))
-    - Start the DB by running `docker compose -f docker-compose.dev.yaml up -d`
+   - Set up the database (see [Database](#database))
    - Start the Rust backend by running `cargo run .`
 3. Set up the frontend by running `pnpm install` and then `pnpm start` in the `frontend/` directory.
 4. Profit.

+### Database

+1. Set environment variables for Postgres in the `.env` file.
+2. Start the database by running `docker compose -f docker-compose.dev.yaml up -d`.
+3. Initialise the database:
+   - Run `docker ps` to list the containers and view the container ID of the database.
+   - Open a shell in the docker container by running `docker exec -it <docker-container-id> bash`.
+   - Connect to the database by running `psql -U <username> -d <database>`.
+(Values should match those set in the `.env` file)
+   - Run the queries in `INIT_DB` in [`backend/src/db/queries.rs`](./backend/src/db/queries.rs) to initialise the database.

+### Authentication

+IQPS uses GitHub OAuth for authentication to the `/admin` page.
+To set up authentication:

+1. Create a new OAuth app on GitHub.
+   - Go to https://github.com/settings/developers and create a new OAuth app.
+   - Set the Homepage URL to `http://localhost:5173` and Authorization callback URL to `http://localhost:5173/oauth`.
+   - Once created, generate a client secret.
+Copy the client ID and secret into the `.env` file.
+2. Set the Authentication environment variables in the `.env` file.

+#### OAuth Flow

+On visiting `/admin`, if the user is not logged in, they get redirected to the GitHub OAuth page.
+After the user logs in, GitHub redirects them back to our `/oauth` endpoint with a code.
+The backend then uses this code to fetch an access token and username.
+The user details are then checked against the allowed admins (if they are in the `GH_ORG_NAME` org, or if they are `GH_ADMIN_USERNAME`).
+If the user is an admin, then a JWT token is generated with the user's username and sent back to the frontend.
+The frontend then stores this token in local storage and sends it with every request to the backend.
+The backend verifies this token and allows access to admin functions.

 ### Crawler

 [WIP: Steps to locally set up crawler]

 ## Deployment

 ### Backend

 0. Set up [MetaPloy](https://github.com/metakgp/metaploy) **for production**.
 1. Clone this repository at a convenient location such as `/deployments`.
 2. `cd backend/`